 The Audi A5's insurance ranges from Group 26 (for a 190PS diesel in SE trim) to Group 40 for the powerful S5 model.
-In real terms that means a 40-year-old adult will pay a premium of around £700-900 depending on model, while a 30-year-old can expect to pay more than £1000.
+Those figures are about par for the course for a car of this size, price and performance.

 VED car tax: What is the annual road tax on an Audi A5?